 Some plants will supply a need back to the soil such as beans and legumes putting nitrogen into the soil which can benefit the plants around them.
 Others work as dynamic accumulators pulling up nutrients from deep in the soil to the top for other plants, comfrey is one such plant that does this.

 Many plants can lower or raise the ph of soil by the organic matter they drop which can greatly benefit certain plants.
-While others just make a great mulch which helps with moisture retention and biological activity.
+While others just make a great mulch that helps with moisture retention and biological activity.

 Low-growing and large leaf vining plants can create a wonderful “living mulch” ground cover which can be a great benefit to the plants around them.
-Planting squash with the corn and pole beans mentioned above is commonly known as the three sisters garden as these three vegetables work wonderfully together.
+Planting squash with the corn and pole beans mentioned above is commonly known as the three sisters’ garden as these three vegetables work wonderfully together.

 When summer comes and direct sunlight is a bit much for some plants such as leafy greens then using tall plants and trellises to provide shade for these plants can work great together.